bvibber/mtpng/readme.md

 [clap](https://crates.io/crates/clap) is used by the CLI tool to handle option parsing and help display.

+[time](https://crates.io/crates/time) is used by the CLI tool to time compression.

 # Copyright

 Don't touch it until I put that license on it! ;)